sonertari/TestProxy/README.md

 channels, instructs them to send or receive payloads defined in test states, and expects execution results back.

 Tests are defined in json files.
-Since protocol configuration, proxy and server addresses are test set specific, they are configured in json files for test sets.
+Since protocol configuration, client and server addresses are test set specific, they are configured in json files for test sets.
 See the sample files under the `examples` folder.